Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Brian Slack

 - Options.
 Given the possible range of goals that transport planners must consider, it becomes necessary to provide a set of possible options.
 Several objectives may be desirable, and thus it is important to consider what they imply.
 Several scenarios may have to be considered, and they must become important components of the planning process.

 - Identification of actors, institutions, and stakeholders.
 Given that transport planning has the potential to influence so many elements of society, it is important that those affected by the transport problem and its potential resolution should be identified so that they can be engaged.
 This would be a much broader list of affected parties than merely those involved in transportation activity itself and requires recognizing a role for citizen participation.
-Failure to do so runs the risk of a project to meet significant opposition from stakeholders perceiving that they have been left out or that can be negatively impacted.
+Failure to do so runs the risk of a project meeting significant opposition from stakeholders perceiving that they have been left out or that can be negatively impacted.

 3. Transport Demand Management

 - Traffic calming.
 Measures that seek to reduce the speed of vehicles in urban areas, such as speed bumps and street narrowing.
-For residential streets, the goal is to make their use by car drivers unattractive because of the obstacles.
+For residential streets, the goal is to make their use by drivers unattractive because of the obstacles.
 For thoroughfares, the objective is to reduce the average speeds.
 The measures indicate the need for much greater attention to street design and layout.

 - Parking management.
 Restricting on-street parking and charging higher rates for parking.
 This also applies to the parking of delivery vehicles, which has become an important issue with the growth of e-commerce and the associated home deliveries.